BobaBoard/boba-docs/docusaurus/docs/users/self-hosting/server-setup.md

 - Create a new file in your `new-server-name` folder called `hardware.nix`
 - Enter the following command in your terminal: `cat /etc/nixos/hardware-configuration.nix`
-- Copy the returned text into the new file
+- Copy the returned text into the new `hardware.nix` file
 - Save the file

 #### Get the networking.nix file

 - Create a new file in your `new-server-name` folder called `networking.nix`
 - Enter the following command in your terminal: `cat /etc/nixos/networking.nix`
-- Copy the returned text into the new file
+- Copy the returned text into the new `networking.nix` file
 - Save the file

 ### Push your local config files to GitHub